4teamwork/ftw.mobile/README.rst

 Introduction
 ============

-With ``ftw.mobile`` you can implement mobile buttons, which shows a list of options on click.
+With ``ftw.mobile`` you can implement mobile buttons, which show a list of options when clicked.
-The package needs ftw.theming, which provides the basic styles.
+The package depends on ftw.theming, which provides the basic styles.

-Plus it provides a mobile navigation, which is also displayed as a mobile button, but nbehaves completely different.
+It also provides a mobile navigation, which is also displayed as a mobile button, but behaves differently.

 Installation